(Photo: Saskatchewan.ca)

 Developing new therapies for the HIV virus, creating artificial substitutes for human tissue and organs, and predicting cyberattacks are some of the University of Saskatchewan (USask) research projects made possible through Innovation Saskatchewan’s Innovation and Science Fund (ISF).

-By USASK RESEARCH PROFILE & IMPACT AND INNOVATION SASKATCHEWAN
+By USASK RESEARCH PROFILE and IMPACT AND INNOVATION SASKATCHEWAN

 Nine USask projects have been awarded a total of more than $1 million through the ISF, which promotes excellence in research at Saskatchewan’s post-secondary institutions and associated non-profit research institutes, leverages federal funding, and fosters economic growth and quality of life through innovation.